AnarchyDevTeam/Projects/README.md

 ### Anarchy
 A simple, easy to use Discord API wrapper, which primarely focuses on selfbot development.<br>
-Anarchy is used in many of our other products, such as: OpenDH (https://github.com/iLinked1337/OpenDiscordHaxx), NoNick (https://github.com/JenzV/NoNick), and much more! https://github.com/iLinked1337/Anarchy<br>
+Anarchy is used in many of our other products, such as: OpenDH (https://github.com/iLinked1337/OpenDiscordHaxx), and much more! https://github.com/iLinked1337/Anarchy<br>

 ### OpenDiscordHaxx (OpenDH)